muktihari/fit/docs/usage.md

         }

-        // The resulting File can be retrieved after decoding process completed. switch file := lis.File().(type) {
+        // The resulting File can be retrieved after decoding process completed.
+        // filedef.File is just an interface, we can do type assertion like this. switch file := lis.File().(type) {
         case *filedef.Course:
             // do something if it's a course file